Terwilliger69105/69105.github.io/_pages/burritoverse/nimu.md

 ---

+**September 4th, 2014 - 11:13:45**

+People keep looking at Emi and I. They make fun of us.
+They say that she's a predator.
+They say she needs to get away from little girls.
+Emi has never hurt me.
+I don't get other people.
+All we do is draw and talk.
+Damn them.

+---

 **January 22nd, 2014 - 06:31:28**

 Father is forcing me to go to school.
 I couldn't breathe when I woke up.
 It feels like someone is sitting on my chest.
 He says I need to learn to deal with it.
 Mother wanted me to take a sick day.
 He hit her.
 I don't want to be here.